libmapper/libmapper/doc/tutorials/tutorial_python.md

 * a name for the signal (must be unique within a devices inputs or outputs)
 * the signal's vector length
-* the signal's data type expressed as a character 'i', 'f', 'd'
+* the signal's data type: mpr.INT32, mpr.FLT, mpr.DBL
 * the signal's unit (optional)
 * the signal's minimum value (optional)
 * the signal's maximum value (optional)